dtscalibration/python-dts-calibration/README.rst

 Learn by examples
 =================
-Interactively run the example notebooks online by clicking the launch-binder button.
+Interactively run the example notebooks online by clicking |example-notebooks|.

 Documentation
 =============